 Ossipee Lake is located in Carroll County in northeastern New Hampshire.
-At 3,245 acres, it is the sixth-largest lake located entirely in the state and is surrounded by the towns of Ossipee, Freedom and Effingham.
+At 3,245 acres, it is the sixth-largest lake located entirely in the state, and is surrounded by the towns of Ossipee, Freedom and Effingham.

-The lake is fed by the West Branch River from the north, the Bearcamp River and Lovell River from the west and the Pine River from the south.
+The lake is fed by the West Branch River from the north, the Bearcamp River and Lovell River from the west, and the Pine River from the south.
 Water leaves the eastern end of the lake at the Ossipee River and flows into the Saco River in Maine and on to the Atlantic Ocean.

 Portions of Ossipee Lake remain undeveloped and are home to endangered animal species, rare plants and some of the finest remaining examples of rare habitats that once were common in the state.
-Check our list of the special places that make Ossipee Lake one of the best lakes in New England.
+Check out our list of the special places that make Ossipee Lake one of the best lakes in New England.